-According to rules set by the Federal Communications Commission (FCC), almost everything on TV must be captioned, including Spanish and English programming, scheduled, and on-demand programming.
+According to TV caption regulations set by the Federal Communications Commission (FCC), almost everything on TV must be captioned, including Spanish and English programming, scheduled, and on-demand programming.
 “On TV” applies to anything a viewer receives over the air (antenna) or from a cable, satellite, or fiber subscription.
 For programming delivered via IP (Apple TV, iTunes, Hulu, Netflix, etc.), see IP Programming Regulations.
-The most common exceptions to the captioning rules are:
+The most common exceptions to the TV captioning rules are:

 - Late Night Programming: Programming airing between 2:00 a.m and 6:00 a.m. is not required to be captioned.